 I wish I didn’t have to leave the snow and the Christmas spirit of my little mountain town.
 But this week, I have things to do here in San Diego, California.
 I have been to San Diego several times before, but never to hold a workshop like I did on this trip.
 I do not have another one of these workshops (or any public appearances for that matter) scheduled until I go to New York on the first weekend of March.
-At that time, I am co hosting a workshop at Kripalu with fellow speakers Gabrielle Bernstein and Laura Berman.
+At that time, I am co hosting a workshop at Kripalu with two other speakers.
 I wanted to give myself some time with nothing scheduled between now and then as a kind of open canvass so that I can feel the artistic energy flow through me into new creations during that time.
-I’m in sore need of it.
-An artist, like myself, needs ‘empty space’ to create.
-My life over the last year has allowed for no space.
-All my energies have been dedicated to details and external requirements.
-All of the empty space that I usually create into has been filled with other things.

 Right next to the Mexican Border, nearly 2 hours drive south of Los Angeles, San Diego dominates the southernmost Californian coast line.
 The city itself is a sprawl across several hills and mesas.
 The canyons between them feel like crooked dividers, organizing the city into various sections, each one with its own unique feel.
 The chaparral gives the land an arid vibration in stark contrast to the ocean itself.